tilledminds/OPNsense-Dashboard-2025/README.md

 In the [/config](config/telegraf.conf) directory you will find the telegraf config.

+You must edit this file and put in your InfluxDB URL, InfluxDB API token, organization, and bucket under [[outputs.influxdb_v2]].

-You will need to place this config in "/usr/local/etc/".
+You will need to place this config in "/usr/local/etc".

+After this is done, use

+`sudo service telegraf start`

+to start telegraf.

 ### Plugins
 [Plugins](plugins)

 **Plugins get copied to your OPNsense system**

-Place the plugins in /usr/local/bin and set them to 555
+Place the plugins in /usr/local/bin and chmod them to 755

 ## Troubleshooting